 CREATING DRY GRASS/WEED TUFTS

 Sisal rope is also very useful for creating bushes that are part of scenery for model railroads.
-Untwist the rope, apply some fast-set glue, and cut the rope where you have applied the glue.
-Martin mists some brown color on the piece of sisal rope, then mists a layer of gray over the brown.
+Martin advises that you twist the rope, apply some fast-set glue, and cut the rope where you have applied the glue.
+He mists some brown color on the piece of sisal rope, then mists a layer of gray over the brown.
 Next he applies spray glue, then sprinkles fine turf in a matching color.

 Bushes are applied to the layout in the same way as grass tufts.

 Sisal rope can also be used as a base material to create the trunk and branches of trees.
-The base piece of the trunk is fixed using fast-set glue.
-Untwist the rope above the glued area and start twisting branches.
-For each new branch, add a drop of fast-set glue to fix it to the trunk.
+Martin shows how the base piece of the trunk is fixed using fast-set glue.
+He untwists the rope above the glued area and starts twisting branches.
+For each new branch, he adds a drop of fast-set glue to fix it to the trunk.

 Making a realistic-looking tree requires several other steps, so be sure to watch the entire video to see Martin’s full demonstration.